 Doing your independent contractor taxes yourself may save you a little bit of time in the short run, but if you happen to make a mistake or error in your filing, you could be subject to some hefty tax penalties.

-For this reason, if your operations have recently changed, or your business expenses are extremely complex, or you have a high income, or you subcontract work out to OTHER independent contractors, it might be worth it to look into hiring a professional.
+For this reason, if your operations have recently changed, or your business expenses are extremely complex, or you have a high income, or you subcontract work out to OTHER independent contractors, it might be worth it to look into hiring an accounting service to help you.

 Make sure that person you end up hiring is CPA certified and has your best interest in mind.
 The great thing about hiring a professional is that a lot of them will be willing to sit down with you for a free consultation.